 An MQL can be contrasted with a sales-qualified lead (SQL).
 SQLs often indicate immediate interest in a company's products or services, and a best practice is for a sales representative to act on an SQL within the first 24 hours of discovery.

 MQLs, by contrast, are leads of more general interest that may require more education and follow-up to be converted into sales opportunities.
 MQLs are often placed in an email nurture program, which is created by marketers using marketing automation software.
 The software automates the sending of emails to MQLs via a pre-determined schedule.
-The MQLs are “scored” based on email opens, clicks, website visits, form completions and related activities.
+The MQLs are scored based on activities such as email opens, clicks, website visits and form completions.

 Since predictive analytics uses attributes of current customers to model prospective customers, it may be ineffective for a company moving up-market or entering a new market.
-In this scenario, prospective customers are modeled against the wrong customer (e.g., existing customers, as opposed to the new customers the company is targeting).
+In this scenario, prospective customers are modeled against existing customers, as opposed to the new customers the company is targeting.